-- It is NOT best practice to assign task profiles or data access profiles directly to users from design aspect.
-Furthermore, if you do so you may receive error during transport with error message “Member XXX does not exist in dimension YYY”.
+- It is NOT a best practice to assign task profiles or data access profiles directly to users from a design aspect.
+Furthermore, if you do so, you may receive errors during the transport with error message “Member XXX does not exist in dimension YYY.

-- Make source Environments to be transported have been set offline
+- Make sure the source Environments to be transported have been set to offline.

 3. Choose the Environment then click “Transfer Selection”.